Mpabbinante/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

-Will it terminate on its own?
+Q:Will it terminate on its own?
 How do you know?
+A: No it will not terminate.
+You must do CTRL C to end the process.

 ## Ready for Work